ethereum-optimism/superchain-ops/security-council-rehearsals/templates/r5-guardian-override/README.md

 1. "Network": Check the network is Ethereum Mainnet.
 2. "Timestamp": Check the simulation is performed on a block with a recent timestamp (i.e. close to when you run the script).
 3. "Sender": Check the address shown is your signer account.
-If not, you will need to determine which “number” it is in the list of addresses on your ledger.
-By default the script will assume the derivation path is m/44'/60'/0'/0/0.
-By calling the script with `just simulate-council 1` it will derive the address using m/44'/60'/1'/0/0 instead.

 ![](./images/tenderly-overview-network.png)